ElementsProject/elementsproject.github.io/elements-code-tutorial/reissuing-assets.md

     "4021bf6faac59d7ec593859a741318752f72e637e7d5ecfa54725dba1508771b": 50.00000000,
 </div>

-Creating, reissuing and destroying assets is a key feature of Elements that can help you reflect the real world movement of assets represented on your blockchain.
+Creating, reissuing and destroying assets is a key feature of Elements that can help you reflect the real world movement of assets represented on your blockchain or the flow of assets in and out from another blockchain.

 [Next: Block creation in a Strong Federation]({{ site.url }}/elements-code-tutorial/block-creation)